Finding Your Retail Champion

 This article originally appeared in the March 2015 issue of HME Business.

-Rob Baumhover, director of retail programs with VGM & Associates (Waterloo, Iowa; www.vgm.com), which assists VGM members to diversify their HME businesses through improved retail operations.
+Rob Baumhover is the director of VGM Retail (www.vgm.com), which helps VGM members diversify their businesses through improved retail operations.